martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 includes a request identifier which can be used to correlate the stream with a `CERTIFICATE_REQUEST` frame received on stream zero.

-The `CERTIFICATE_REQUIRED` frame contains between 1 and 255 octets, which is the authentication request identifier.
+The `CERTIFICATE_REQUIRED` frame contains 1 octet, which is the authentication request identifier.
 A client that receives a `CERTIFICATE_REQUIRED` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical request identifiers refer to the same `CERTIFICATE_REQUEST`.